Stacks Image 264

 This timely tale of a woman’s struggle in a patriarchal society, which resonates so deeply in the era of #MeToo, has been reimagined as a British noir musical for the stage and the screen entitled RUTH, with a score by John Cameron (Les Miserables), Francis Rockliff and James Reader, lyrics by Caroline Slocock and John Cameron, and book and screenplay by Caroline Slocock.

-A sell-out concert performance of RUTH was staged at the Actors’ Church in Covent Garden in June, 2019.
+A sell-out concert performance of RUTH was staged at the Actors’ Church in Covent Garden.
+The full length musical will be presented in a London theatre in 2025, marking the 70th anniversary of Ruth's death.

 RUTH will be directed by Andy Morahan (Boogie Man).